Gospel: Genre and historical reliability

-The consensus among modern scholars is that the gospels are a subset of the ancient genre of bios, or ancient biography.
-Ancient biographies were concerned with providing examples for readers to emulate while preserving and promoting the subject's reputation and memory; the gospels were never simply biographical, they were propaganda and kerygma (preaching), meant to convince people that Jesus was a charismatic miracle-working holy man.
-As such, they present the Christian message of the second half of the first century AD, and modern biblical scholars are cautious of relying on the gospels uncritically as historical documents, though they provide a good idea of the public career of Jesus.
-Bond states that many chreia found in the gospels are literary creations composed by the evangelists rather than reservoirs of oral tradition; while many are rooted in actual history, they have been reshaped to emphasize various aspects of Jesus.
+Richard Burridge's comparison of the Gospels with writings from the Graeco-Roman world has led to a broad scholarly consensus that the Gospels are a subset of the genre of ancient biography (bios), changing how researchers view their literary form and historical intent.
+Ancient biographies were typically written shortly after the subject's death and included substantial historical material.
+Burridge demonstrated this through detailed comparison that the Gospels share features, such as focus on one central person, anecdotes, and accounts of deeds and death, which made them recognizable as serious life narratives to people in the first and second centuries.
+Ancient biographies were concerned with providing examples for readers to emulate while preserving and promoting the subject's reputation and memory; the gospels were propaganda and preaching meant to convince that Jesus was a miracle-working holy man.
+As such, they present the Christian message of the second half of the first century, and biblical scholars are cautious of relying on the gospels uncritically as historical documents, though they provide a good idea of the career of Jesus.
+Bond states that many chreia found in the gospels are literary creations rather than reservoirs of oral tradition; while many are rooted in actual history, they have been reshaped to emphasize aspects of Jesus.

-Most scholars since the 19th century have viewed the gospel of John as less reliable than the Synoptic gospels.
+Scholars since the 19th century have viewed the gospel of John as less reliable than the Synoptic gospels.
 Since the third quest, however, John's gospel is seen as having more reliability than previously thought or sometimes even more reliable than the synoptics.
 The John, Jesus, and History Seminar has contributed to the overthrow of the previous consensus that John was of no historical value, and many scholars now see it as a source for the Historical Jesus.
-In addition, the gospels read today have been edited and corrupted over time, leading Origen to complain in the 3rd century that "the differences among manuscripts have become great [...] [because copyists] either neglect to check over what they have transcribed, or, in the process of checking, they make additions or deletions as they please."
-Most of these are insignificant, but some are significant, an example being Matthew 1:18, altered to imply the pre-existence of Jesus.
+While there are numerous variants present in Biblical manuscripts and changes by scribes, there is a "macrolevel stability", and scholars study the relations between the gospels with the view that the texts published in the late first and second centuries did not significantly differ from 21st century reconstructions.
+(Note: Origen complained in the 3rd century that "the differences among manuscripts have become great [...] [because copyists] either neglect to check over what they have transcribed, or, in the process of checking, they make additions or deletions as they please.")
+Some of these are considered significant, an example being Matthew 1:18, altered to imply the pre-existence of Jesus.
 For these reasons, modern scholars are cautious of relying on the gospels uncritically, and critical study can attempt to distinguish the original ideas of Jesus from those of later authors.